 Malaysia is a constitutional monarchy with nine hereditary rulers who take turns serving as Yang di-Pertuan Agong, or Supreme Ruler, for five-year terms.
-The current king, Sultan Abdul Halim Mu'adzam Shah of Kedah, took office in December 2011.
 His government role is mostly ceremonial.
+The most recent king, Sultan Abdullah of Pahang, took office in January 2019.

 A History of Malaysia by Barbara Watson Andaya and Leonard Y. Andaya.
 Traces events in the Malay world from early times to the 20th century.
 Includes data on the pre-1800 period gathered not only from European archives but also from indigenous manuscripts and legends.

 Palace, Political Party and Power: A Story of the Socio-political Development of Malay Kingship by Kobkua Suwannathat-Pian.
 Malays are Malaysia's dominant ethnic group.
 This book traces the history of the Malay rulers from the late colonial period to the first decade of the 21st century, including modern political events in Malaysia.